php-dev-br/laravel-doc-pt-br/dusk.md

     $browser->waitForRoute($routeName, $parameters);

 <a name="waiting-for-page-reloads"></a>

-#### Waiting For Page Reloads
+#### Waiting for Page Reloads

 If you need to wait for a page to reload after performing an action, use the `waitForReload` method:

     use Laravel\Dusk\Browser;